 1. Casualty and Theft Improvements/Repairs

 This one gets a bit tricky.
 In order to claim a tax deduction on repairs necessary due to a natural catastrophe, “the disaster needs to be a ‘federally declared disaster’ by the President of the United States.”
+So simply replacing roof shingles after a night of high winds won’t qualify, but a federally recognized tornado disaster would.

-You won’t really get a tax deduction, per se.
+You won’t even really get a tax deduction, per se.
 It’s more of a break on the damage or losses, which will be helpful when budgeting for repairs.
 You will have to itemize your deductions.
 If your insurance company reimburses you, however, you won’t be eligible for the deduction.

 Make the Most of Your Remodel

 We recommend speaking with a tax professional in your area before starting any home renovations.
 It’s much easier to be prepared ahead of time.
-Specifically, it’s better to keep track of your expenses as you incur them than to have to think back at tax time.
+Specifically, it’s better to keep track of your expenses as you incur them, rather than to have to think back at tax time.
 You don’t want to be tracking down receipts that might be long gone.

 Another professional you might consider consulting is a realtor.
 Even if you’re not thinking of selling your home, it’s a good idea to see what other houses comparable to your own property have in terms of upgrades.
 You might find inspiration in what has been done to these properties.
 Or you might find out what to avoid when completing your own improvement project.